Licensed Electrical Inspector (LEI) responsibilities

 - Electricity Safety (Registration and Licensing) Regulations

-- Victorian Electricity Distributors Service and Installation Rules.
+- the Victorian Electricity Distributors Service and Installation Rules

 - undertake regular education and training

 - wear appropriate protective clothing and equipment (PPE)

 - consider appropriate insurance.

 As a LEI, you should understand:

 - ESV may take disciplinary action if you fail to comply with the ESA or pursuant regulations including suspension and/or cancellation of your licence, infringement notices and prosecution.

 The information presented in this guideline is intended for general use only.
 It should not be viewed as a definitive guide to the law, and should be read in conjunction with the Electricity Safety Act 1998 and pursuant regulations.